About the Young Breeders programme:

-The Young Breeders programme is a joint programme between Teagasc and Horse Sport Ireland.
-The programme is aimed at those between the ages of 14 to 25 years who are interested in assessing, exhibiting, and breeding performance horses.
-They do not have to be breeders themselves or come from an equestrian background.
+The Young Breeders programme is a joint programme between Teagasc and Horse Sport Ireland, supported by Department of Agriculture, Food and the Marine.
+The programme is aimed at those between the ages of 15 to 25 years who are interested in assessing, exhibiting, and breeding performance horses.
+Participants do not have be breeders themselves.
 An avid interest and an eagerness to participate and learn is all that is required.

 The skills and knowledge transferred through training serve as a foundation for those with an interest in developing their knowledge of the horse.
 These skills come into focus for varied uses including purchasing a new horse/pony; deciding about which mares/stallions to use for breeding; assessing offspring; presenting horses for inspection, sale, show or competition.